Tip: press Space to start/pause, L to

 Tips for accuracy

-return, but the visual update rate may be reduced by the browser in background.
+up when you return, but the visual update rate may be reduced by the browser in

 Practical ways to use this timer